Master-Programmer-2010/CTk-Login-Menu/README.md

   - **Error Handling:** The application gracefully handles missing or corrupt user data files, automatically creating a new user database if needed.

-- **Admin Panel with Settings:**
+- **Admin Panel with Database Settings:**

-  - **Admin-Only Access:** The settings menu is accessible exclusively through the admin panel, allowing only authorized users to make critical changes.
+  - **Admin-Only Access:** The settings menu is accessible exclusively through the admin panel, allowing only authorized users to make settings to the database.
-  - **Settings Management:** Admin users can access various settings, potentially including user management, theme changes, and system configurations (depending on implementation).
+  - **Settings Management:** The Admin user can access various settings, including deleting users and changing passwords.

 - **Visual Feedback and Accessibility:**